geotrev/undernet/docs/javascript.md

 # JavaScript

-Using Undernet's JS requires learning its API.
-Luckily it's very simple:
+Using Undernet's JS requires knowing its API.
+Luckily it's very simple!

-1. You can `start` and `stop` all of Undernet's components in a single call, such as `Undernet.start()`.
+1. You can `start` and `stop` all of Undernet's components in a single call.
+E.g., `Undernet.start()`
-2. You can be even more precise by only calling `start` and `stop` on a single component, such as `Undernet.Modals.start()`.
+2. Contain initialization by only calling `start` and `stop` on a single component.
+E.g., `Undernet.Modals.start()`

-## HTML
+## Compiled Assets

 Just like in the [Introduction](/docs/overview/introduction) article, the fastest option is to add the compiled assets right to your layout.
-Then in a separate script tag, initiate your component(s):
+Then in a separate script tag, initiate your component(s).

 ```html
 <!DOCTYPE html>